canonical/platform-engineering-docs/hiring/coding-take-home-exercise-review.rst

 Make a copy of the Coding
-`Take Home Exercise Checklist Template <https://docs.google.com/document/d/1srdyO-ccNNqHS9I8rhjUPhd8jlhn150gnn1T_sQz2QA/edit?usp=sharing>`_ and check each of the checkboxes that apply for the candidate.
+`Take Home Exercise Checklist Template <https://docs.google.com/document/d/1srdyO-ccNNqHS9I8rhjUPhd8jlhn150gnn1T_sQz2QA/edit?usp=sharing>`_ and check each of the check boxes that apply for the candidate.

 Writing the Scorecard
 ---------------------